mohitpai/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 ---
 # Design your journey {#design-your-journey}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_canvas"
+>title="Design your journey"
+>abstract="The journey interface allows you to easily drag and drop activities from the palette into the canvas.
+You can also double-click on an activity to add it in the canvas at the next step available."

 The journey interface allows you to easily drag and drop activities from the palette into the canvas.
 You can also double-click on an activity to add it in the canvas at the next step available.
 Each activity has a specific role and place in the process.
 The activities are sequenced.
 When an activity is finished, the flow continues and processes the next activity, and so on.

 ## Get started with journey design